Rishith-S/YoutubenotesX/README.md

 NoteTube is a full-stack application that provides a clean, focused environment for educational content consumption.
 The platform eliminates YouTube's ads, recommendations, and other distractions, allowing students and self-learners to concentrate solely on the content that matters.

-Developed as part of coursework at Keshav Memorial Institute of Technology (KMIT), Hyderabad, this project demonstrates modern web development practices and addresses a real problem faced by students during online learning.

 ## Key Features

 ### Distraction-Free Learning Environment